2025 U.S. Fatal Shootings by Police Statistics - State Breakdown | Police Brutality Center

 Montana

-Montana police killed three people in 2025, which is a significant decline from all of the past ten years.
+Montana police shot and killed three people in 2025, which is a significant decline from all of the past ten years.
 In 2024 alone, Montana police killed 13 people.

 3